 HOW PATTERNS HELP CHILDREN

 Patterns help to develop critical thinking skills.
 Actually, it is so much more than that.
-Patterns are all over our world so by teaching children how to recognize the patterns in their world you are opening a door that not only gives them tools to think critically which will help them in reading and math but also teaches them how to see order in their ordinarily chaotic world, it builds their confidence and understanding of how the world around them works.
+Patterns are all over our world, so by teaching children how to recognize the patterns in their world, you are opening a door that not only gives them tools to think critically, which will help them in reading and math but also teaches them how to see the order in their ordinarily chaotic world, it builds their confidence and understanding of how the world around them works.